-- In a small saucepan, whisk together the carrot juice with the mango juice over medium heat until just warm–not boiling.
+- In a small saucepan, whisk together ¾ cup each of carrot juice and mango juice over medium heat until just warm--not boiling.

-- Remove from the heat and add honey or maple syrup and powdered gelatin, whisking really well.
+- Remove from the heat and add in 2 tablespoons of honey or maple syrup and 1 packet (2 ounces) of powdered gelatin, whisking really well.

 - Pour that mixture into a glass measuring cup over a fine-mesh strainer to catch any bits of gelatin that did not fully dissolve.

 - Pour that into the silicone pumpkin molds.

 - Refrigerate for 1 hour to set.